 B i o g r a p h y

-Mr. Reed also has 15 years of experience as a drummer and band leader.
+Mr. Reed has over twenty years of experience as a drummer and band leader.
 He has performed in numerous jazz groups, including his own trios “The Jazz Elective” and “Jake Reed Jazz Trio.”
-His bands have held regular gigs at venues throughout Columbus including at The Worthington Inn, Dick’s Den, Oldfield’s, Haiku, Barcelona Restaurant, and the Columbus Arts Festival.
+His bands have held regular gigs at venues throughout Columbus including at The Refectory Dinner Music Series, the Worthington Inn, Dick’s Den, Oldfield’s, Haiku, Barcelona Restaurant, and the Columbus Arts Festival.
 In 2011, he released "Songs of Dusk" - a CD of original jazz arrangements and compositions.
-He is a member of "CapCity Jazz" a weddings and events band featuring Rachel Sepulvida and the leader "Tof Adama" a hand drum ensemble that often accompanies worship services around Columbus, OH.

 As an educator Mr. Reed has accrued a wide variety of experience teaching multiple subjects at many institutions.
 He served as a teaching assistant in the nationally renowned programs of The Governor's School of North Carolina and Duke University's Talent Identification Program.
 He taught undergraduate courses in music technology, aural training and sight singing and gave private composition lessons at the Ohio State University.
 He tutored high school students in English in Lyon, France.
 He taught drum set to all ages and levels at Carrboro Music Studios.
 He taught computer technology including creative and productive software as a personal trainer at Apple, Inc. He currently maintains a private drum set and composition studio in Columbus, OH and teaches vocal music in the Worthington, Schools.